Drax (Marvel Cinematic Universe)

-Drax, also known as Drax the Destroyer, is a fictional character portrayed by Dave Bautista in the Marvel Cinematic Universe (MCU) film franchise, based on the Marvel Comics character of the same name.
-In the films, Drax is a warrior and member of the Guardians of the Galaxy who seeks vengeance for the loss of his family.
-Originally he sought to avenge his family by killing Kree fanatic Ronan the Accuser, but after Ronan's death, his mission became defeating Thanos.
-An element of comedy to his character is a running gag that Drax takes common idioms literally, being unable to understand the concept of metaphors.
+Drax the Destroyer, often referred to simply as Drax, is a fictional character portrayed by Dave Bautista in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name.
+Drax is depicted as an imposing yet dimwitted warrior who seeks vengeance against the man who killed his family, Ronan the Accuser.

+Drax joins the Guardians of the Galaxy in their battle against Ronan.
+He participates in the conflict against Thanos, falling victim to the Blip before being resurrected by the Avengers.
+Drax and the Guardians depart for space and come into conflict with the High Evolutionary before Drax retires to watch over the children of the newly established colony on Knowhere.

-As of 2024, the character has appeared in five films and The Guardians of the Galaxy Holiday Special (2022) as well as the Disney+ animated series What If...?
-(2021) as alternate versions, voiced by Fred Tatasciore instead of Bautista.
-He will return in the upcoming film Guardians of the Galaxy Vol. 3 (2023), which will be Bautista's final appearance as the character.
+As of 2024, the character has appeared in six films and The Guardians of the Galaxy Holiday Special (2022) as well as the Disney+ animated series What If...?
+(2021) as alternate versions, voiced by Fred Tatasciore.
+Guardians of the Galaxy Vol. 3 (2023) was Bautista's final appearance as the character.